Western Pipe and Steel Company: Individual ships of note

 PQ 17 set out from Iceland for the Russian port of Arkhangelsk in June 1942.
 When the convoy commander was informed the German battleship Tirpitz was on course to intercept, he decided to split up the convoy with disastrous results.
 German U-boats and aircraft were able to easily pick off the isolated merchant vessels, sinking 25 of the convoy's 36 ships and putting PQ 17 into the history books as the greatest Russia-bound convoy loss of the war.

+One of the victims of the debacle was West Kader, then operating under the name of Pan Kraft.
+Pan Kraft was disabled by bombing near-misses and forced to be abandoned, after which she exploded and sank.
+The PQ 17 disaster proved so costly that the British were subsequently compelled to totally revise their convoy strategy.